omokolataiwo/game-of-nine/README.md

 ### Installation

 - Clone the repository
-- navigate in to the cloned directory
+- Navigate into the cloned directory
-- run npm install && npm start
+- Run npm install && npm start
-- navigate to the game URL on your browser and enjoy :)
+- Navigate to the game URL on your browser and enjoy :)

 ### How to Play